To Get Lost

 intransitive verb, godan verb

 Because the hiragana ends with an う sound, you know this word is a verb.
 The kanji itself means astray and the verb vocab version is to go astray (because you don't just "to astray" now do you?).
-You can use it if you ever decide to get lost.
-I'm not sure why you'd do that on purpose, but I don't judge.
+You can use it if you ever happen to get lost.

 Since this word consists of a kanji with hiragana attached, you can bet that it will use the kun'yomi reading.
 You didn't learn that reading with this kanji, so here's a mnemonic to help you: